Published: 9 August 2016

 Leard State Forest, NSW

 Whitehaven owns and operates one underground and four open-cut coal mines, including Maules Creek.
-Having destroyed part of NSW’s Leard Forest, the Maules Creek project has faced strong and sustained community opposition because of its horrific environmental impacts.
+Having destroyed part of NSW’s Leard Forest, the Maules Creek project has faced strong and sustained community opposition.
 All four coal mines breached their licence conditions most years between 2010 and 2016 by exceeding coal dust pollution levels and polluting waterways.
 In 2017 the EPA upgraded Maules Creek to its highest risk category.

 Despite Whitehaven’s appalling environmental record, shaky finances and lack of social license to operate, the miner attracted a $1.4b refinancing loan in March 2015, with ANZ, NAB and WBC contributing $100 million apiece.
-Just a few months later, it was reported that nervous lenders were already looking to exit the deal, with the huge risks associated with exposure to the coal industry finally beginning to sink in for at least one bank.
+Just a few months later, nervous lenders were already looking to exit the deal, with the huge risks associated with coal exposure finally beginning to sink in for at least one bank.

 #5 Newcastle Coal Export Port